 Fix Errors on Your Credit Report

-One of the main things that people don’t realize is that you can have errors on your credit report that may be dragging down your credit score.
+One of the main things people don’t realize is that you can have errors on your credit report that may be dragging down your credit score.
 Some errors can be simple, like misspelling your name or having the wrong address, but there can be errors in how lenders are reporting to the credit bureaus, and those errors should be fixed immediately.
 There are two ways to get errors fixed on your credit report:

 - Do it yourself: The easiest and cheapest way to fix errors is to do it yourself.
 You can go to the websites of the three credit bureaus, which all have step-by-step instructions on how to report errors.
 It does require a little searching, research and filling out forms, but in the end, it’s free.